contactron/MSAPP/README.md

 This project began as a professional development exercise to improve the Front End development skills I learned through Udacity's Front End NanoDegree.
 I took the opportunity too to explore AngularJS as a means for integrating the material data into the application.

-The app is intended to help customers evaluate Brady materials (and products) to validate that it will meet their specific needs.
+The app is intended to help customers evaluate Brady materials.
+It provides a user-friendly means to determine which of Brady's many materials meet their specific needs.

 ## Running Instructions